 John provides the strategic direction for conceptual, system and application design and development for Power Ledger.
 John leads the technical team in the development of the Power Ledger Platform.
 John is a Director and Co-founder of Ledger Assets, a Perth-based blockchain developer specializing in the creation and commercialization of technical and commercial blockchain systems.
 Ledger Assets has successfully developed and deployed world-first blockchain-based products proving the provenance of artefacts including evidence-grade photography, video, document management and medical records management.

-Gov works on the technical development.
-In 2015, he Co-founded Ledger Assets, a leading Australian blockchain company.
+In 2015, Gov Co-founded Ledger Assets, a leading Australian blockchain company.
 He has a PhD from University of Manchester in Total Technology and before Ledger Assets, he was Managing Director of a number of private and listed companies.
 He is an investor and business founder and launched his first software company in 1991.
 Gov is experienced in concept development, systems architecture and design, commercial matters and has expertise in human/computing interface design and A.I.

 Jenni is Power Ledger’s Company Secretary and manages regulatory and business services, which includes development of products for Power Ledger’s Platform.
 Jenni has more than 30 years’ experience in the Western Australian energy industry, holds Masters Degrees in both Business and Commercial Law, and is the owner of Future Effect, an energy sector consulting firm.
 Jenni has provided strategic, commercial and regulatory advice to boards and senior management of Energy Market Participants and to governments in developing energy policy and regulation.
 She has built an enviable reputation in the West Australian electricity sector for economic and technical regulation, industry development and electricity entity valuation.